byte-physics/igortest/docu/sphinx/source/advanced.rst

 The basic functionality works the same as for the regular multi-data test cases.
 In Multi-Multi-Data test cases the changing variables are elements of the structure ``IUTF_mData``.
 Each variable can have a data generator function set with the
-``UTF_TD_GENERATOR`` directive.
+``IUTF_TD_GENERATOR`` directive.
 The tag syntax is ``varName:DataGeneratorName``.
 The test case is called for all permutations of setup data generators values of all variables.
 In the upper example these are 32 test case calls.
 The structure defines the following variables:

 .. code-block:: igor